 M

-Sous les pavés, la plage !
-(Under the cobblestones, the beach!) was one of the slogans used in France’s 1968.
-It expressed the desire that beneath the city which had been hardened by stone, there be the freedom of the beach (represented by the sand in which the paving stones were placed).
+Sous les Pavés, la Plage!
+(Under the cobblestones, the beach!) was one of the slogans used in France’s 1968 protests.
+It expressed the desire that beneath the city, hardened by stone, lay the freedom of the beach (represented by the sand on which the paving stones were placed).
+Martychowiec’s installation subverts this slogan, replacing the sand, a symbol of nature and freedom, with industrially produced glass crystals.
+This seemingly simple substitution serves as a poignant critique of contemporary notions of freedom, suggesting a shift from the authentic desire for liberation in 1968 to a consumerist-driven ‘freedom’ often associated with material acquisition and curated experiences.

 Supreme artist’s breath